PoC-Consortium/engraver/README.md

       1 - SSE4 core
       2 - AVX2 core
     Of course, SSE4 and AVX2 will work only on CPU architectures supporting these instruction sets.
-Otherwise the program will throw an "illegal exception" error.
+Otherwise the program will throw an "illegal instruction" error.
 You can assume a roughly 2x speed increase default->SSE4->AVX2 with AVX2 being roughly 4x faster than default.
 See also "Notes" below!